How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 Timing:

-• Maximum 2 lines per subtitle
+• Max 2 lines per subtitle

-• Leave 0.5 seconds between subtitles for readability
+• Leave 0.5 seconds between subtitles

 Text:

-• Maximum 42 characters per line (ideal for mobile viewing)
+• Max 42 characters per line (mobile-friendly)

-• Use sentence case, not ALL CAPS
+• Sentence case, not ALL CAPS

-• Include punctuation for natural reading flow
+• Keep punctuation for natural flow

-• Break at natural phrase boundaries, not mid-sentence
+• Break at phrase boundaries, not mid-sentence

 Style:

-• Use sans-serif fonts for readability (Arial, Helvetica, Roboto)
+• Sans-serif fonts (Arial, Helvetica, Roboto)

-• Include speaker labels for multi-person videos
+• Speaker labels for multi-person videos

 3. Edit for Accuracy and Readability

-Common AI Transcription Errors:
+Common AI errors:

 • Homophones (their/there, your/you're)

-• Proper nouns (brand names, people, places)
+• Proper nouns (brands, names, places)

-• Technical jargon or industry terms
+• Technical jargon

-• Numbers and dates (especially when spoken casually)
+• Numbers and dates

-Editing Checklist:
+Editing checklist:

-• ✅ Verify all proper nouns are capitalized correctly
+• Verify proper nouns are capitalized

-• ✅ Check numbers and statistics against source material
+• Check numbers and stats against source

-• ✅ Add punctuation for natural reading rhythm
+• Add punctuation

-• ✅ Fix homophone errors
+• Fix homophones

-• ✅ Break long sentences into readable chunks
+• Break long sentences

-• ✅ Remove filler words (um, uh, like) for cleaner subtitles
+• Drop filler words (um, uh, like)

-• ✅ Test on mobile device to ensure readability
+• Test on mobile

 4. Localization and Translation

-• Export SRT file and send to professional translators
+• Export SRT and send to translators

-• Create separate subtitle tracks for each language
+• Make separate tracks for each language

 VidNotes Multilingual Workflow:

-1. Transcribe video in original language
+1. Transcribe in the original language

-2. Export transcript as TXT
+2. Export as TXT

-3. Translate text to target languages
+3. Translate to target languages

-4. Re-import translated text and sync timestamps
+4. Re-import and sync timestamps

 5. Export multilingual SRT files